This article is produced with scandiweb's eCommerce expertise

 Resource usage reports

 Do you need help setting up your BI reporting using GA4 data with BigQuery or have custom requests?
 Let us help you!
-Get in touch with us by dropping a line at [email protected], and our Analytics team will jump on a call within the next 24h.
+Get in touch with us by filling out the contact form below, and our Analytics team will jump on a call within the next 24h.

 Your request will be processed by